 Your office affects how you do your job in more ways than one.
-Organising your office so it is an attractive place that speaks of the professionalism of your company is really important.
+Organising your office so it is an attractive place that speaks about the professionalism of your company is really important.
 It’s a place of work, and it needs to be organised in ways that promote productivity.
-When organising and designing your office as a freelance English copywriter, make sure you have in mind how employees will use it on a day-to-day basis.
+When organising and designing your office make sure you have in mind how employees will use it on a day-to-day basis.
 Your employees should also be included in any considerable office remodelling or redesign.

 Office organisation project is also an opportunity for the company to purge the items that are no longer used and are just wasting space around the office.
 Start by making a list of pretty much everything your office contains.
 This will allow you to plan future purchases and sales.

 Before you make any new purchases, everything that can be sold or recycled should be.
 That way, you can start with a clean slate and earn a bit of extra money that can be put toward improving the office.
 It’s also a chance to clean and paint the office so that you can create a new look from scratch.